rik-tools/gwind/readMe.md

 The response seems to be untrappable and has been seen when GCloud is not on the path.
 ```
 $ gwind revise projects
-gwind-0.0.2-linux-x86_64: gcloud: readCreateProcessWithExitCode: posix_spawnp: does not exist (No such file or directory)
+gwind: gcloud: readCreateProcessWithExitCode: posix_spawnp: does not exist (No such file or directory)
 ```